Item 30: Write more than unit tests

 ), because it can act as a good early warning system

 for regressions that are likely to affect lots of users.
-As noted above, if your examples demonstrate mainline use of
+As noted, if your examples demonstrate mainline use of

 - If it's an intended change to the API, then the examples need to be updated to match.
-A change to the API also implies a backwards incompatibility, so if the crate is published then the semantic version number needs a corresponding update to indicate this (Item 21).
+A change to the API also implies a backward incompatibility, so if the crate is published, then the semantic version number needs a corresponding update to indicate this (Item 21).

 The likelihood of users copying and pasting example code means that it should have a different style than test code.
 In